shawn-makes-stuff/DiceGen5.0/README.md

 The add-on will create 2 objects, a blank dice mesh and the numbers.
 The blank dice object will have a boolean modifier that has the "Realtime" flag turned off for performance reasons.
 Turn that on to see the result in the viewport.

-### Engrave a custom image

-Use the **Custom Image (SVG)**, **Custom Image Face**, and **Custom Image Scale** properties to replace one of the generated numbers with your own SVG artwork.
-The image will be imported, scaled alongside the numbers, and extruded to match the configured number depth.

 ## Supported dice

 - D4 Tetrahedron